Extreme Event Aware ($\eta$-) Learning: Results

 \subsection{A 2D-to-2D Toy Problem}

 Next, we consider a toy example with a highly nonlinear intermediate state function $u : \Re^2 \to \Re^2$.
-The input distribution stays the same as the case above.
-The specifics of $u$ and the observable $g$ are detailed in Appendix \ref{appxsec:toy2d}.
+The input distribution is the same as in the previous case.
+The specifics of $u$ and the observable $g$ are detailed in the SI.
 A visualization of $u$ and the training data is provided in Fig. \ref{fig:toy2d-map-compare}.
 The training setup remains consistent with the 2D-to-1D example, except that the output dimension of the NN is 2D.